Updated June 27, 2017

 What is a legal business entity?

-The law states that a “legal business entity” includes legal and general partnerships, corporations, subchapter S corporations and limited liability companies.
+The law states that a “legal business entity” includes legal and general partnerships, corporations, subchapter S corporations and limited liability companies that files as a partnership, corporation, subchapter S corporation or sole proprietorship.

 (f) Requests for letter rulings.
 Requests by individuals or groups of taxpayers for letter rulings will be honored by the Commission, at its discretion, and in consideration of the time and resources available to respond to such requests.
 Requests for letter rulings should be made to the Tax Policy and Research Division, Oklahoma Tax Commission, 2501 N. Lincoln, Oklahoma City, OK 73194.